pyeventsourcing/eventsourcing/docs/topics/contributing.rst

 .. _official download page: https://www.python.org/downloads/
 .. _pyenv: https://github.com/pyenv/pyenv

-Consider to use virtualenv for development, choose for your flavor:
+You can use virtualenv to create a virtual Python environment.
+Choose for your flavour:

 - virtualenv_
 - virtualenvwrapper_